SNStatComp/awesome-official-statistics-software/README.md

 #### Statistical disclosure control
 - Java [Argus](http://research.cbs.nl/casc/) and [SDC Tools](https://github.com/sdcTools).
-Tau-Argus and Mu-Argus for dististical disclosure control from Statistics Netherlands.
+Tools like Tau-Argus and Mu-Argus for dististical disclosure control from Statistics Netherlands and the Statistical disclosure control netwerk.

 #### Scraping for Statistics